usebruno/bruno-website/posts/the-saas-dilemma.md

 I was excited to challenge the status quo and revolutionize the decade long norm set forth by postman on how developers collaborated on API collections.
 I chose the offline, file-based model and refactored our codebase to read and write directly to the filesystem.

-Since our launch six months ago, Bruno has attracted over 500 users, and the feedback has been exhilarating.
+Since our launch six months ago, Bruno has attracted over 1000 users, and over 300 stars on our github repo.
+The feedback and support has been exhilarating.

 I am reminded of a quote from the movie The Big Short by Micheal Burry.
 The subtlety here is the Micheal Burry uses the word **when** and not **if**